This is the path of remembrance

 • Rooted and resourced in your own rhythm

-• Able to hold beauty and grief without collapsing
+• Able to hold both grief & beauty, anger and compassion—without collapsing or exploding

 • Living your sensitivity as sacred design